Advance

 The interdisciplinary team from the Wyss Center is developing innovative minimally invasive micro-endoscopic technology to reveal gut and ENS function in vivo in partnership with the French National Institute of Health and Medical Research (INSERM) and the University of Strasbourg

 The miniaturized device will simultaneously evaluate the morphology, functionality and bacterial composition of the digestive system.
-An intraluminal optrode will use light and electrical signals to stimulate the neurons of the ENS and record their electrical activity from within the gut.
+An intraluminal endoscope will use light and electrical signals to stimulate the neurons of the ENS and record their morphology and electrical activity from within the gut.

 Initially developed for pre-clinical investigation, the goal is to deploy the technology and its findings to improve patient management.
 Critical steps to reach the patient have been integrated into the project from the outset.
 These include working with tissue samples from Parkinson’s and Alzheimer’s disease patients, as well as ensuring that all materials and procedures are appropriate for translation to people.